 media checkin

-Media check-in is a somewhat controversial concept that refers to a type of virtual check-in post, where the "location" is an item of consumable media such as a book, audio, video, or realtime media such as a radio or TV broadcast.
+Media check-in is a somewhat controversial concept invented by silos that refers to a virtual check-in post, where the "location" is an item of consumable media such as a book, audio, video, or realtime stream like a radio or TV broadcast, and the check-in indicates your current attention rather than location.

 Criticism